Unified approach to health equity.

 At present, there is no mechanism anywhere in the world for ALL stakeholders - those in affected communities, in government, in policy development, in implementation, in program finance, and in research - to gather and share information, to reach a consensus and to build a solid framework for collaborative action against malaria.

 The inaugural Malaria World Congress aims to address this gap.

 Malaria elimination is a priority issue in 2018.
 Following on from the malaria event to be held in conjunction with the Commonwealth Heads of Government meeting (CHOGM) in London in April, 2018, this Congress will be a critical step in keeping up and building upon the political momentum created at the April event.
-The Malaria World Congress will be the opportunity to work through implementation issues not possible in a one day meeting putting a strong focus on cross-sector collaboration.
+The Malaria World Congress will be the opportunity to work through implementation issues not possible in a one day meeting putting a strong focus

 The conference will to provide the opportunity for both presentations and in-depth discussion and will culminate in a key joint declarations.

 Professor Alan Cowman FAA FRS Walter and Eliza Hall Institute of Medical Research

 The First Malaria World Congress has a mission to promote the highest standards in the broad area of the organisation and function of Malaria Research.
 In executing this mission the Congress endeavours to foster a culture of inclusion and equity in all of its activities including conference participation.
 The Congress welcomes and encourages participation by members regardless of gender, gender expression, sexual orientation, ethnicity, nationality, disability, religion or age.